tttakumi-gif/EIVU/README.md

 $ make
 ```

-### Run mock-vhost-user
+### Run (without profiling)

-"run.sh" is copied to the build directory when configuring cmake.
-When this "run.sh" is executed, three programs ("rx.out", "nf.out", and "tx.out") run and the throughput is displayed when the process is complete.
+The "run.sh" script file internally launches the aforementioned three programs ("rx.out", "nf.out", and "tx.out"), and
+automatically starts the evaluation (packet generation, transferring, and throughput measurement).

 ```
 $ ./run.sh
 ```

-### Profiling mock-vhost-user

-"statrun.sh" is also copied after configuring.
+### Run (with profiling)

-Executing this "statrun.sh" will output the profile results for each thread in "results/results.txt".
+The "statrun.sh" script file outputs the profiling results ("results/results.txt") for each program.
-Profiling items can be specified in A opt_perf and can be changed to any event supported by the machine.
+Profiling items (perf items) can be specified to the "opt_perf" variable in the file.

 ```
 $ ./statrun.sh